 Sponsor an IDP Child

 Through the ATEG "Sponsor An IDP Child" program you can improve the lives of over 500 IDP children who are living on a garbage dump in Bamako, Mali.
-You can help by sponsoring one of these children at a monthly $25 recurring donor level.
-Or you can also support the relocation through a one-time donation. |
+You can help by sponsoring one of these children at a monthly $25 recurring donor level. |

 Heeling Our World